BahneGork/GMnostes/_notes/Recipe/Recipe - Cape of the Mountebank.md

----title: Recipe - Cape of the Mountebanktags: notesseason: summertoc: truecomments: true---
+---title: Recipe - Cape of the Mountebanktags: notesseason: summer---
+# Recipe - Cape of the Mountebank
 #magicitemformula #recipe
 ### Cape of the Mountebank